minetest/contentdb/app/flatpages/privacy_policy.md

 * Profile information, such as website URLs and donation URLs
 * Comments, threads, and reviews
 * Audit log actions (such as edits and logins) and their time stamps
-* Preferred language/locale.
-This defaults to your browser's locale, but can be changed by the user

 ContentDB collects usernames of content creators from the forums, as this is required to index forum topics.